 Over a period of four years Keli Garza worked with a total of 763 clients who implemented peristeam hydrotherapy treatment protocols to address various complaints.
 Because of the high rate of old residue, one of Garza's main treatment protocols involved clearing out old residue (mainly brown or black blood and clots).

-Once a client had reached the perfect period the initial period side effects they reported (cramps, PMS, acne, breast tenderness, depression, back pain) appeared to go down significantly or disappear entirely.
+Once a client had reached the perfect period the initial period side effects they reported (cramps, PMS, acne, breast tenderness, depression, back pain) appeared to go down significantly.

 It's possible that varying period and menstrual cycle lengths are not due to individualization but due to underfunctioning periods where the uterine lining and blood do not clear out all the way.